 Gregor H Mews is an internationally recognised urban planner and designer.
-He has dedicated his career to making people feel cosy and comfortable in different environments.
-Greg’s philosophy is based on sustainable and healthy development with our collective bio-history in mind.
+He has dedicated his career to understand and to create mechanisms how we can create healthier environments around the world.

 Greg holds an honorary adjunct position at the Centre for Research and Action in Public Health at the University of Canberra and is a member of the General Assembly of Partners to UN-Habitat, member of UN-Habitat’s World Urban Campaign, Board member of City Space Architecture, Full member of Planning Institute of Australia (PIA) and the International Association of Urban and Regional Planners (ISOCARP).

 Want to work with Greg?

 Download booklet with useful background information here: Booklet

 - sustainable development